Officials from the US, Russia and Ukraine have gathered for negotiations in Abu Dhabi. Photo: Wam

 Mr Witkoff thanked the UAE for hosting the talks and praised US President Donald Trump “for his leadership in making this agreement possible”.

-In a statement, the UAE's Ministry of Foreign Affairs thanked Russia and Ukraine for their co-operation with the Emirates' mediation efforts.
+The UAE's Ministry of Foreign Affairs thanked Russia and Ukraine for their co-operation with the Emirates' mediation efforts.

-The ministry said the latest prisoner swap coincided with the Abu Dhabi-hosted trilateral talks, which it said reflected the UAE's commitment to strategic co-operation and highlighted international confidence in its role in facilitating dialogue.
+The ministry said the latest prisoner swap coincided with the Abu Dhabi-hosted trilateral talks, which it said reflected the UAE's commitment to strategic co-operation and highlighted international confidence in its role in enabling dialogue.

 The total number of Emirati mediations that took place during the crisis is 18, which reflects the depth of the relations that unite the UAE with both Russia and Ukraine.